Year 4 2025 - 2026

 This project teaches children about the human digestive system.
 They explore the main parts, starting with the mouth and teeth, identifying teeth types and their functions.
 They link this learning to animals' diets and construct food chains to show the flow of energy.

-The aim of this unit is for the children:
+The aim of this unit is to:

 - to identify the values that the pupils consider to be particularly important.

-Art: Contrast and Complement
+Art: Warp and Weft

-DT: Fresh Food Good Food
+DT: Fresh Food, Good Food

 This project teaches children about food decay and preservation.
 They discover key inventions in food preservation and packaging, then make examples.
 The children prepare, package and evaluate a healthy snack.